MyGit

 “Register” objects exist at the level of warps -- their contents is split amongst the threads of the warp.
 Register objects include:

 • Register vectors, which are associated with register tiles.
-They come in two flavors: column vectors and row vectors.
-Column vectors are used to reduce or map across tile rows, and row vectors reduce and map across tile columns.
-For example, to hold the sum of the rows of the tile declared above, we would create a kittens::rt_bf_2x1<>::col_vec; In contrast, “Shared” objects exist at the level of the block, and sit only in shared memory.
+They come in three flavors: naive, aligned, and orthogonal.
+What's going on under the hood is a bit too complicated for a readme, but what you need to know is that the naive layout is used for when you expect to do lots of compute on vectors (like a layernorm), and otherewise you should just instantiate column or row vectors depending on how you want to interact with a tile, and let TK take care of the layout for you.
+Column vectors are used to reduce or map across tile rows (it's a single column of the tile), and row vectors reduce and map across tile columns (a single row of the tile).
+For example, to hold the sum of the rows of the tile declared above, we would create a kittens::rt_bf<32,16>::col_vec; In contrast, “Shared” objects exist at the level of the block, and sit only in shared memory.

 Typing